sriyanops/capacity-early-warning-forecasting/README.md

 ## What This Tool Does

+### Problem This Tool Solves

+Capacity constraints are frequently identified only after demand has exceeded available resources, resulting in service delays and reactive mitigation.
+Forecasts and utilization metrics are often reviewed separately, limiting their usefulness for proactive planning.
+This tool integrates demand forecasting with capacity thresholds to provide early warning signals and actionable guidance before constraints become critical.
 The system ingests daily, site-level volume data and produces:

 - Short-horizon demand forecasts (baseline, interpretable)
 - Capacity utilization estimates by site and day